 3. Do Your Homework

 This is my favorite part!
 I’m a research nerd at heart – maybe that’s why I became a journalist.
 I troll discount websites like Expedia, Travelocity, JetSetter, Kayak and LuxuryLink for inspiration and deals.
+Doing research is a good way to know all the great ways to travel if you’re going somewhere like the Philippines, there are a many travel companies like 2GO online booking that you can try when looking for a way to travel around the country.

 I go to Barnes and Noble or the library to look through travel books and magazines to see what are the best locations to go at that time of year and for info on “hot spots.”
 I check weather, flying or driving times, cuisine and activities.
 I’m pretty much obsessed with Rick Steves and his books and videos.
 I’ve used his guides for more than one trip and they are always spot on.
 Therefore – I do whatever Rick tells me to do when it comes to trips.
+If I know I want to visit somewhere like Londonderry, I’ll start looking at transport options, hotels and even londonderry restaurants.
+This means I won’t miss anything out whilst I’m there.

 If I have time I’ll visit a travel agent – even if I don’t book with them I feel like they give you good insight into what’s worth it and what’s not.
 They probably hate when people do this– but I think it’s a great researching tool.